zfan20/STOSA/README.md

 # STOSA
-Source code for the submission of WWW2022 STOSA.
+Source code for the accepted paper in WWW2022.

+More details will be released later.